 Losing weight can be a never-ending battle for a lot of us.
 Therefore, we turn to all sort of new diets and plans to help with weight loss.
-If you were thinking of trying a keto diet as a quick solution, you also should be aware of why a keto diet could be both risky and helpful.
+If you were thinking of trying a keto diet as a quick solution, you also should be aware of why a keto diet could be both risky and helpful with advantages and disadvantages.

 How a keto diet is meant to work is eating more fats and protein while cutting out most of your carbohydrates to change your body’s chemistry in how it utilizes energy.
 To put it simply, a keto diet puts your body in ketosis, using the liver’s ketones instead of glucose from carbohydrates as its energy source to fuel itself.
 What happens during ketogenesis is the body is also burning stored fat to keep itself going.
 This sounds great for weight loss, but there is a catch.